-The text of Dr Henry Summerson's April 2015 lecture, Stamford and Magna Carta is reproduced here for those members who were unable to attend the lecture
+The text of Dr Henry Summerson's April 2015 lecture on his book, Stamford and Magna Carta, is reproduced here for those members who were unable to attend.

 Stamford at the time of Magna Carta: the life of the town